Developer info

 This controller is responsible for controlling the modules in the processing pipeline.
 It is has access to an EEPROM and to the flash memory chip containing the FPGA firmware.
 The EEPROM is used to store the last used settings and can store up to 31 additional configurations (presets).
 The active configuration can be copied to and from these preset memories.

-The microcontroller also provides for different to access the baseband.
+The microcontroller also provides different means to access the baseband.
 The main interface is i2c, via an i2c slave implemented in programmable logic.
 Besides that, it also reads two pushbuttons.
 Combined with the OSD, this gives a very basic means to set up the baseband without other hardware/software.

 After power up, the FPGA initializes and the Microblaze booting process starts.
 Upon boot, the microcontroller reads the last used settings from EEPROM and uses these to initialize the registers of the various blocks.
 Then it enters its main loop, in which various tasks are handled, such as i2c transfers, button presses, reading video and audio levels, updating the OSD, et cetera.